-Immerse yourself in the refined charm of Calcot Manor for a gourmet rural escape.
+Immerse yourself in the refined charm of Calcot & Spa for a gourmet rural escape.
 With superb service and stylish serenity, there’s no doubt that Wordsworth himself could have been spotted penning poetry in the bubbles of Calcot Spa’s jacuzzi.

 Make it happen